 In order to portray and raise awareness of the wealth and variety of Chinese cuisine, these gastronomic workshops are being organised for a month, in which Chinese restaurants known for the high quality of their ingredients, solvent wine lists and efficient staff will participate.
-They will design a Special Menu or a Special Dish related to the Chinese New Year (Year of the Horse 2026) to delight diners who will be able to savour the dishes at affordable prices.
+They will design a Special Menu or a Special Dish related to the Chinese New Year (Year of the Goat 2027) to delight diners who will be able to savour the dishes at affordable prices.

 China boasts a varied gastronomic culture which can be discovered through its eight culinary styles or schools (Sichuan, Shandong, Guangdong, Jiangsu, Zhejiang, Fujian, Hunan and Anhui).
 In this respect, China Taste aims to bring cuisine from the Asian giant closer through the participating restaurants.